MMatulenko/mm_data_science/README.md

-# Data_science
+# Data Science Portfolio

-Hello!
-This is my works in machine learning.

-Some of the models use sklearn datasets, some of them use datasets from Data folder.

-In folder Colab you can find works, that are done in google colab notebook.
+Welcome to my collection of machine learning projects.

+This portfolio showcases models that utilize datasets from both sklearn and a dedicated Data folder.
+For projects executed within Google Colab, please refer to the Colab directory.